Healthdirect Free Australian health advice you can count on.

 What should I expect after surgery?

 Make sure you do everything your doctor tells you and go to all follow-up appointments.
 This will help you get the best results from your surgery.
+Some people may need another surgery to get the best results.

 Having surgery is a big deal.
 Even if you've been looking forward to it and are happy with the result, it can still be quite confronting.
 It might take some time to get used to your new body.

-How much will gender affirming surgery cost me?
+How much will gender affirming surgery cost?

 Gender affirming surgery can be very expensive.
 It can cost between $20,000 to more than $100,000, depending on which procedures you need.

+The costs of some procedures may be covered by Medicare.
 You should ask your surgeon what Medicare item numbers they use.
 You can check the Medicare rebate at MBS Online.

 Changing your gender on your passport, licence, Medicare card or birth certificate all require separate processes.
-These vary between states and territories.
-In some states and territories, you must have undergone specific types of gender affirmation surgery to change the gender marker on your birth certificate.
+These processes can vary between states and territories.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2022
+Last reviewed: May 2024

 Back To Top